 In 2012, we entered Poland by acquiring LUX MED, Poland's largest private healthcare provider, including four hospitals and over 100 clinics.

-Sanitas purchased the CIMA hospital in Barcelona, and now operates two Public-Private Partnerships (PPPs) in Valencia.
+Sanitas purchased the CIMA hospital in Barcelona, and started a Public-Private Partnership (PPP) in Valencia.
 In May 2013, Sanitas acquired Clínica Londres, a group of 14 health clinics throughout Spain.

-In August 2013 we acquired Richmond Care Villages in the UK, and in October that year, we purchased Quality HealthCare, the largest private clinic network in Hong Kong.
+In 2013, we acquired Richmond Care Villages in the UK, and purchased Quality HealthCare, the largest private clinic network in Hong Kong.

-Concurrent with our purchase in 2013 of a 49% stake in Highway to Health, Inc, a US health insurance provider, we entered into a strategic global partnership with the Blue Cross Blue Shield Association (BCBSA)1.
-Together we are creating the largest networks of healthcare providers worldwide, giving customers of our Bupa Global2/BlueCross BlueShield co-branded products access to over 1.2 million medical providers worldwide.
+Concurrent with our purchase in 2014 of a 49% stake in Highway to Health, Inc, a US health insurance provider, we entered into a strategic global partnership with the Blue Cross Blue Shield Association (BCBSA)1.
+Together we are the largest network of healthcare providers worldwide, giving customers of our Bupa Global2/BlueCross BlueShield co-branded products access to over 1.2 million medical providers worldwide.